 How can I access resources like JSTOR and PubMed from off campus?

-You can access these resources when you're off campus by setting up a Proxy Server.
-We provide detailed directions for setting up a Proxy server.
+You can access these resources when you're off campus by using our proxy.
+We provide detailed directions for using the proxy.
 If you encounter difficulties, whether during setup, use, or once you are back on campus, please email us, call x7525, or stop by the Help Desk.

 How do I use my office telephone?